This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Antibiotics

-• PPI and H2 blockers (Acid eliminating and reducing medications)
+• PPI and H2 blockers (Drugs that eliminate and reduce acid)

 • Chemotherapy

-• Heart medications (Calcium channel blockers and others)
+• Heart drugs (Calcium channel blockers and others)

 • Alcohol

-• Anabolic steroids used to build muscle and enhance athletic performance
+• Anabolic steroids used to build muscle and boost athletic performance

 • Marijuana